Oral treatment for COVID: The game changer

 Oral treatments, taken from the convenience of home, reduce our chance of severe outcomes from COVID-19, including hospitalization and death, by nearly 90%.
 What more needs to be said?
 But wait, there is more: Oral treatments can prevent our hospitals from being overrun during surges.
 I’m sure we can all agree the global medical staff has paid their collective dues.
 Now we can pay it forward, by easily treating it with prescribed medication.
 That’s a game changer.

 You might be saying, sounds good … but who gets these oral treatments?
 Just those at risk for hospitalization or death?
 Well, yes and no. Yes, of course, those at increased risk for severe outcomes qualify for oral treatment … but what constitutes a high risk individual?
-You may be surprised to know: Anyone who is over 65, overweight, pregnant, has asthma, is a smoker, diabetic ...
-(Learn more at https://www.cdc.gov/coronavirus/2019-ncov/need-extra-precautions/people-with-medical-conditions.html.)
+You may be surprised to know: Anyone who is over 65, overweight, pregnant, has asthma, is a smoker, diabetic, and more.
+So in fact, that means the majority of us here in New Mexico.
 The more qualifying conditions a person has, the more likely they’ll suffer severe outcomes.
 If this is you, the time is now to speak with your doctor about a plan for oral treatments, or to make one.

 Great.
 So how do we all get started?
 A positive test result is required, along with any COVID-19 symptom, even fatigue.
 A few options: The Department of Health launched a resource to help you find a treatment (https://findatreatmentnm.com/).
 Test-to-treat locations offer both testing and treatment during the same visit.
 Since treatment needs to start within the 5-day window of the first symptom, the value of one-stop shopping goes beyond convenience.
 Another is at-home tests, quick results mean you’ll have the best chance at seeking treatment fast.
 If you don’t already have a handful of these tests at your house now, order some today at findatestnm.org.